100+ Tennis Gift Ideas for Players of All Ages & Levels

 - Tape for blisters

-- Sunscreen, small bottle of zinc, chapstick with SPF
+- Sunscreen, a small bottle of zinc, lip balm with SPF

-For every player, what they like to stock in their bag is different, and even if we had half of what we listed here, we’d still want something to hold it all.
-That’s why we think it’s essential.
+For every player, what they like to stock in their bag is different, and even if I had half of what I listed here, I’d still want something to hold it all.
+That’s why I think it’s essential.

-Our pick for a bag that we think makes a great gift is the Babolat Pure 12 racquet bag.
-We opt for the 12 racquet bag even though we have nowhere near the need to hold 12 racquets because we like the extra space to hold all of the items we listed above.
+My pick for a bag that makes a great gift is the Vessel Baseline racquet bag.
+I opted for a six-racquet bag even though I don’t need to hold that many racquets because I like the extra space to keep all the items listed above.

-A few reasons we like the Babolat Pure 12 racquet bag:
+A few reasons I like the Vessel Baseline racquet bag:

 - Multiple colors for different tastes

-- Spacious for storing all of our gear
+- Spacious for storing all of my gear

-- Thermal insulation for protecting our strung racquets from the heat and cold which can change the tension of our racquets
+- Thermal insulation for protecting my strung racquets from the heat and cold, which can change the tension of my racquets

-- A separate breathable compartment for our shoes
+- A separate breathable compartment for my shoes

-Helpful tip: one thing to keep in mind when giving a bag as a gift is that some players are going to be picky about matching the brand of their bag with the brand of their racquet.
-We prefer to use the bag that best serves its purpose, but it’s worth keeping in mind.
+One thing to keep in mind when giving a bag as a gift is that some players are picky about matching the brand of their bag with the brand of their racquet.
+I prefer to use the bag that best serves its purpose, but it’s worth keeping in mind, and one of the main reasons the Vessel Baseline racquet bag makes my list of the best tennis gifts.

 Headphones

 For the competitor, headphones serve as an excellent means to clear your head, stay focused, and drown out any noise and distraction before a match.
-As any player can attest, tennis is a sport of mental strength which can make or break a players success and headphones can help put a player in the zone with the right music.
+As any player can attest, tennis is a sport of mental strength, and headphones can help put a player in the zone with the right music.

-For the student-athlete, the same applies to competition.
-However, we found that headphones served us in a few extra ways over the years.
-First off, if you’re on a tennis team in high school or college, you’re going to be traveling with your team.
-It may be by bus, van, car or plane but you’re typically going to be traveling with a group.
+For the student-athlete, the same benefits apply to competition.
+However, if they’re on a tennis team in high school or college, they’ll regularly travel with their team.
+It may be by bus, van, car, or plane, but they typically travel as a group.
+Here are two excellent reasons I loved to drown out the noise with a quality pair of headphones.

-- Zone out or sleep: as much as we love our teammates, sometimes after a stressful day, a tough loss, or just pure exhaustion it can be nice just to zone out and if the mood strikes shut our eyes and get a little sleep.
-Again, without a quality pair of headphones, this would be nearly impossible surrounded by a group of teammates.
+- Zone Out or Sleep: As much as I love my teammates, sometimes, after a stressful day, a tough loss, or just pure exhaustion, it can be nice to zone out – and if the mood strikes, shut my eyes and get a little sleep.
+Again, without a quality pair of headphones, this would be nearly impossible when surrounded by a group of teammates.

-Our pick for our favorite headphones for tennis players is Beats by Dre over the ear noise canceling headphones.
-Here are a few reasons we love our Beats headphones:
+My pick for my favorite headphones for tennis players is Beats by Dre over-the-ear noise-canceling headphones.
+Here are a few reasons I love my Beats headphones:

-- Sound: Beats makes great headphones with awesome sound, and they’ve only become better after Apple purchased them.
+- Sound: Beats makes great headphones with excellent sound, and they’ve only become better after Apple purchased the company.

-- Comfort: we think over the hear headphones are some of the most comfortable and we can wear them for long periods of time without our ears hurting or getting a headache.
+- Comfort: I think over-the-hear headphones are some of the most comfortable.
+I can wear them for long periods without my ears hurting or getting a headache.

-- Noise cancellation: with music on or no music at all this feature is what sets these headphones apart from others.
+- Noise Cancellation: With music on or no music at all, this feature sets these headphones apart from others.

-- Colors: they come in a variety of different colors that you can pick and choose to match your gift recipient’s style.
+- Colors: They come in various colors that you can choose to match your gift recipient’s style.

-We also think Bose over the ear noise canceling headphones is equally as great an option with high-quality sound.
-Of course, if you can’t swing the expense of noise canceling headphones another pair from either of these companies will still do the trick.
-We just love that particular feature for the reasons we talked about earlier.
+I also think Bose over-the-ear noise-canceling headphones are equally as great an option with high-quality sound.
+Of course, if you can’t swing the expense of noise-canceling headphones, another pair from either of these companies will still do the trick.

-Beyond their uses specifically for tennis players, everyone can use a great pair of headphones whether traveling or around town, so we think it’s a fantastic gift that’s hard to go wrong.
+Beyond their uses for tennis players, everyone can use a great pair of headphones, whether traveling or around town, so I think it’s a fantastic gift option for anyone.

 Pocket Radar